Harnesser/tiny-spice-rs/WHERE_I_LEFT_IT.md

-Trying to figure out what's wrong with my fullwave bridge sim.
+Trying to figure out how to include subcircuits.
-- I was looking at the wrong waveforms...

-Do a 0.7.0 release and decide what to do next.
+I'm doing the subcircuit elaboration in the `Reader::circuit()` call so that the "API" stays the same.